Skip to main content

 Goal 1 – Improving literacy skills in Kindergarten to Grade 7 students

-• Expansion of the guided reading program to include classes at the primary level, grade 4 and grade 5;
+• Continued expansion of the guided reading program to include classes at the primary level, grade 4 and grade 5;

-• Initial implementation of home reading program at primary level;
+• Successful implementation of home reading program at primary level;

-• Reading assessments completed K-7 at regular intervals through the school year;
+• Reading assessments completed K-7 at regular intervals through the school year with information guiding school-based instruction and intervention;

 • Professional development for staff in the areas of guided reading, home reading, phonics and reading assessments.